 We have a range of leadership roles for every type of person and interest.
 Take a look through our full list of activites and find out more about the different roles that you can get involved with:

 As a Peer Mentor, you will be one of the first points of contact for first-year students within your discipline.
 You will play a key role in helping first-year students adjust to University life by sharing your experiences, offering support and directing them to relevant services.
+We also recognise the scheme which supports commuter students with a peer mentor who lives locally to them.

 What do I need to do?